Ham’s Sin Against Noah

 The Source of David’s Courage

 Most people are familiar with the story of David and Goliath.
-When David went to face Goliath he was very confident that Goliath would be defeated, however, we must notice that he wasn’t confident in his ability to beat Goliath but rather God’s ability to do so.
+When David went to face Goliath, he was very confident that Goliath would be defeated.
+However, we must notice that his confidence wasn’t in his ability to beat Goliath, but rather in God’s ability to do so.

 Continue reading